nucleic/enaml/README.rst

 Enaml is a programming language and framework for creating professional quality user interfaces with minimal effort.
 Enaml combines a domain-specific declarative language with a constraints-based layout system to allow users to easily define rich UIs with complex and flexible layouts.
-Enaml applications can be run on any platform which supports Python and Qt.

 Highlights of the framework
 ===========================